Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition: Ablations

 \section{Ablations}

-In this section, we study the importance of various components of the \gls{fips} algorithm when compressing the DeiT-B model at different parameter budgets.
-First, we ablate key components of our algorithm in \Cref{fig:methods_ablation} under a 25\% parameter budget: \begin{enumerate}[itemsep=0.1pt] \item \textbf{SVD-based Initialization:} Using a random initialization (RI) instead of SVD-based initialization results in a 1\% point drop in accuracy. \item \textbf{Global Pruning:} We use global pruning (GP) when sparsifying our sparse factors $\mathbf{V}$, which results in 0.4\% point improvement over local pruning (LP), which enforces the same sparsity level for each factor $\mathbf{V}_i$. \item \textbf{Scaling Vectors:} We normalize the weight matrix $\mathbf{W}$ before the initial SVD stage of \gls{fips} as suggested by \citet{DoRA}.
-While normalized weights are used during our SVD based initialization, magnitude vectors are used to initialize new scaling vectors (SV), used in scaling individual neurons.
-Although incorporating scaling vectors improves over local pruning, it is less effective when combined with global pruning. \end{enumerate} Consequently, the final \gls{fips} configuration integrates GMP with GP.
-Next, we perform a sensitivity analysis using different sparsity levels, calibration dataset sizes, and training lengths using the DeiT-B checkpoint trained on ImageNet-1k.
+We examine the importance of various components of the \gls{fips} algorithm when compressing \textsc{DeiT-B} at 25\% parameter budget.
+We ablate the following key components: \begin{enumerate}[noitemsep, topsep=2pt, partopsep=0pt, parsep=0pt] \item \textbf{Random Initialization (RI):} Using RI instead of SVD initialization results in a 1 percentage point drop in accuracy. \item \textbf{Global Pruning (GP):} Using GP when sparsifying the factors $\mathbf{V}$ yields a 0.4 percentage point improvement over local pruning (LP), which enforces the same sparsity level for each group. \item \textbf{Scaling Vectors (SV):} Following \citet{DoRA}, FC weights are normalized, and the magnitudes initialize the SV for neuron scaling.
+This enhances LP but is less effective than GP. \end{enumerate}